 Talking to your children about Internet safety

+At Parlkhill, we cover E-Safety vigorously throughout our scheme of work in IT and have an E-Safety Day every year (usually around the first week in February).
 Whilst we teach the principles of Online Internet Safety at school, it is important that there is a consistent understanding between children, the school and parents about what behaviour is and is not acceptable when using technology.
 We highly recommend that you have a discussion with your children about the expectations in this regard and the importance of upholding them.
 Attached is a questionnaire to complete with your child to enable you to have a constructive discussion on the matter so that rules and expectations can be made clear and referred back to.
 We have also attached guidance from expert organisations such as the NSPCC and Childnet as regards how to create a safe online environment for your child within the home.
+Espresso Education also has very good resources for teaching your child how to be safe online.

 Alongside all of these resources, please direct your child and make them familiar with the CEOP button as mentioned above!